islamhaqq/Physics/README.md

 ## Definition of Mechanics

 The word "mechanics" and the field itself came about by engineers generally by studying how machines work, to improve existing designs and build more advanced machinery.

+## Kinematics

-The field specifically relates to the motion in isolation from the various forces that cause these motions.
+Kinematics specifically relates to the motion in isolation from the various forces that cause these motions.

-## Mechanics in Comaprison to Dynamics
+## Kinematics in Comparison to Dynamics

 This is compared to "dynamics", which deals with both motion of objects and as well as the various forces that cause them.
 This is where we get into Newton's three laws of motion.